WotLK Classic Elemental Shaman Guide

 - Heroic Presence increases your party's chance to Hit by 1%.

 - Shadow Resistance increases your Shadow Resistance by 10.

 Best Races for Horde Elemental Shamans

-Troll is the best race for PvE, Orc is the best race for PvP and second best for PvE and Tauren is a close second for PvP.
+Troll is the best race for PvE and also good in PvP, Orc is a great race for PvP, and Tauren is the weakest overall.

 Troll Elemental Shamans

 - Beast Slaying gives a 5% damage bonus against Beasts.

 - Berserking is a 3-minute cooldown that gives you 20% increased attack and casting speed for 10 seconds.